QMCPACK/qmcpack/docs/installation.rst

   your-laptop> spack install --test=root qmcpack+mixed+complex%gcc@7.2.0 ^intel-mkl

-will run the unit and short tests.
+will run the unit and deterministic tests.
 The current behavior of the QMCPACK Spack package is to complete the install as long as all the unit tests pass.
-If the short tests fail, a warning is issued at the command prompt.
+If the deterministic tests fail, a warning is issued at the command prompt.

 For CUDA, you will need to specify and extra ``cuda_arch`` parameter otherwise, it will default to ``cuda_arch=61``.